 - 1. Photographs may be either black and white or color.
 Photographs must have been taken since your county fair of the previous year. - 2.
 Photographs should be a minimum of 5"x 7".
 Finished size (including mounting/matting) of single photographs may not exceed 11"x14".
+Square photos are allowed within the following dimensions, measured by inches: 7x7, 8x8, 9x9, 10x10, and 11x11.
 Exception: Panoramic photos must not exceed 11" high by 24" in length. - 3.
 All photographs must be printed on photographic paper and must be mounted and/or matted.
 Maximum thickness of finished project must not exceed 1/2" thick. - 4.
-Mounted Photos can be: - a) Flush mounted (no board showing) on mounting board or, - b) With mount borders (window mat or flat mount directly on board).
-Exhibitors may cut their own mounting boards, use ready-cut window mats, or have matting done professionally. - 4H members are responsible for design decisions such as mounting, matting, color, and size.

-Framed photographs (including floating frames) will not be judged.

-- 5. A series is a group of photographs (3 to 5) that are related or tell a stepby-step story.
+Mounted Photos can be: - a) Flush mounted (no board showing) on mounting board or,

+- b) With mount borders (window mat or flat mount directly on board).
+Exhibitors may cut their own mounting boards, use ready-cut window mats, or have matting done professionally. - 4H members are responsible for design decisions such as mounting, matting, color, and size. - Framed photographs (including floating frames) will not be judged. - 5.
+A series is a group of photographs (3 to 5) that are related or tell a stepby-step story.
 Photographs must be mounted together in story order or sequence.
-Finished size of individual photographs in a series must be a minimum of 5" x 7" and should not exceed 6" x 8". - 6.
+Finished size of individual photographs in a series must be a minimum of 5" x 7" and should not exceed 8" x 8". - 6.
 Edited photos should include a copy of the photo before edits. - 7.
 Subject matter of photographs must be in good taste and be appropriate for public display in a 4-H setting. - 8.
 Photographs depicting unsafe practices or illegal activities will not be displayed. - 9.
 All 4-H photography exhibitors must use the most current Photo Exhibit Label to provide required information for photo exhibits. - 10.
 Exhibitors entered in 4-H Photography are not eligible to exhibit in the FFA Photography show and vice-versa.